Reylyer/Reylyer/README.md

 Really interested in cloud infrastructure, networking, and security!

-This guy is also known as:
+This person is also known as:
 - Shariyl
 - Reylyer
 - Iracyl